bhwanip/email-service/ReadMe.md

 * Add SWAGGER docs for REST endpoints
 * Implement a caching layer using AWS elastic cache
 * Look to add database transactions where needed.
+* Other aspects oulined in Architecture Overview doc.